JPMeehan/ds-tokens-max-hamm/README.md

 ![A screenshot showing the art applied to compendium actors](documentation/CompendiumView.PNG)

 Check out Max Hamm's Bluesky for tokens as they come out: https://bsky.app/profile/maxhamm.bsky.social

+## License

+Art by Max Hamm, used with permission.
+Do not replicate for commercial use.